Unicondylar Knee Replacement

 In Which Patients Should Unicondylar Knee Prosthesis Be Preferred?

-Various conditions are required for unicondylar knee replacement surgery to be performed.
+Various prerequisites are essential for the undertaking of unicondylar knee replacement surgery.

 What are the Advantages of Unicondylar Knee Prosthesis?